After the birth

 Avoid risk to you or your baby

-- Do not share a bed with your baby or babies if you take medicines that can make you feel sleepy.
+• Do not share a bed with your baby or babies if you take medicines that can make you sleepy.

 Help with sleep

-If you are having trouble sleeping, consider taking 10 to 20 mg of promethazine (Phenergan and other brands) at night.
+If lack of sleep continues to be a concern for you, consider taking 10 to 20 mg of promethazine (Phenergan and other brands) at night.
 You can do this occasionally or for a short period.
+Speak to your GP before you start taking promethazine.

 You can buy promethazine at your local pharmacy, or your GP can prescribe it.